tpatel29/mywebclass-simulation-advanced/theme_1/initiatives/epics/stories/QAstorypw.md

-# User Story 1:
+# User Story 2:
-Develop automated tests using Playwright to measure performance metrics
+Run automated tests on different environments to ensure consistent performance

 ## Description:
-As a developer, I want to develop automated tests using Playwright to measure performance metrics, so that I can ensure consistent site performance.
+As a QA, I want to run automated tests on different environments to ensure consistent performance, so that I can catch performance regressions early.

 ## Acceptance Criteria:

-* Automated tests are developed using Playwright to measure performance metrics such as page load time, time to first byte, and time to interactive
+* Automated tests are run on different environments to ensure consistent performance (e.g. local, staging, production)
-* Tests are designed to be run on different environments (e.g. local, staging, production)
+* Tests are run automatically on every build, and any performance regressions are caught early
-* Tests are integrated into the CI/CD pipeline to ensure that they run automatically on every build
+* Test results are logged and reported so that the team can easily track performance changes over time
-* Performance metrics are logged and reported so that developers can track any changes over time
+* Any performance regressions are escalated to the development team for investigation and resolution

 ## Related Tasks